giacomobettas/anomaly-autoencoder-sklearn-baseline/README.md

 ## 💻 Google Colab Usage

-A ready-to-use Colab notebook is provided under notebooks/demo_colab.ipynb.
+A ready-to-use Colab notebook is provided under `notebooks/demo_colab.ipynb`.

 Typical workflow inside Colab:

 1. Mount Google Drive (optional) if your dataset is in Drive.
 2. Clone this repository inside Colab.
-3. Install dependencies from requirements.txt.
+3. Install dependencies from `requirements.txt`.
-4. Set dataset paths (data/train, data/test) according to your setup.
+4. Set dataset paths (`data/train`, `data/test`) according to your setup.
 5. Run the training and evaluation commands directly from the notebook.

 See the notebook cells and comments for a step-by-step explanation.